Skip to content

 How EMDR Therapy Works

-Unlike traditional talk therapies, EMDR does not require in-depth verbal recounting of traumatic events.
-It uses bilateral stimulation—typically guided eye movements—to mimic REM sleep and facilitate memory reprocessing.
-After identifying specific memory components, the therapist instructs the client to recall them while performing rapid left-to-right eye movements.
-This process is repeated until the emotional disturbance diminishes.
+Unlike traditional talk therapies, EMDR does not require detailed verbal recounting of traumatic events.
+It uses bilateral stimulation—typically guided eye movements—to support memory reprocessing.
+This process is thought to engage natural information processing systems similar to those active during REM sleep.

 Why It’s Effective